OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/gsoc/project-ideas/index.md

 ### Extralit

-- **Description**: Extralit is an open-source platform for researchers to extract structured data from scientific literature.
+- **Description**: Extralit is an open-source tool for researchers to extract structured data from scientific literature.
 It combines advanced document AI with collaborative human validation workflows to create analysis-ready datasets fit-for-purpose to any scientific domain, enabling